-1. PURPOSE & AIMS
+1. PURPOSE & AIMS 8

-2. OUR ETHOS
+2. OUR ETHOS 8

-3. ROLES AND RESPONSIBILITIES
+3. ROLES AND RESPONSIBILITIES 10

-4. TRAINING & INDUCTION
+4. TRAINING & INDUCTION 13

-5. PROCEDURES FOR MANAGING CONCERNS
+5. PROCEDURES FOR MANAGING CONCERNS 14

-6. SPECIFIC SAFEGUARDING ISSUES
+6. SPECIFIC SAFEGUARDING ISSUES 16

-7. RECORDS AND INFORMATION SHARING
+7. RECORDS AND INFORMATION SHARING 23

-8. WORKING WITH PARENTS & CARERS
+8. WORKING WITH PARENTS & CARERS 24

-9. CHILD PROTECTION CONFERENCES
+9. CHILD PROTECTION CONFERENCES 25

-10. SAFER RECRUITMENT
+10. SAFER RECRUITMENT 25

-11. SAFER WORKING PRACTICE
+11. SAFER WORKING PRACTICE 27

-12. MANAGING ALLEGATIONS AGAINST STAFF & VOLUNTEERS
+12. MANAGING ALLEGATIONS AGAINST STAFF & VOLUNTEERS 27

+13 USE OF PREMISES FOR NON ACADEMY EVENTS 30

-13 RELEVANT POLICIES
+14 RELEVANT POLICIES 30

-14. STATUTORY FRAMEWORK
+15. STATUTORY FRAMEWORK 31

-Appendix 1 Flowchart for raising safeguarding concerns about a child
+Appendix 1 Flowchart for raising safeguarding concerns about a child 32

-Appendix 2: Safeguarding Induction Sheet for new or supply staff and regular visitors or volunteers
+Appendix 2: Safeguarding Induction Sheet for new or supply staff and regular visitor volunteers

+Appendix 3 Local Safeguarding procedures .38

-Appendix 4 Investigating complaints submitted through Ofsted protocol
+Appendix 4 Investigating complaints submitted through Ofsted protocol 39

-Appendix 5 Designated Safeguarding Lead Monthly Calendar
+Appendix 5 Designated Safeguarding Lead Monthly Calendar 40

-Appendix 6 Job description and responsibilities of the Designated Safeguarding Lead 35
+Appendix 6 Job description and responsibilities of the Designated Safeguarding Lead 41

-Appendix 7 Risk Assessment for Volunteers
+Appendix 7 Risk Assessment for Volunteers 43

-Appendix 8: Advice for schools, colleges and alternative education providers where there are concerns about an adult who works within the setting
+Appendix 8: Advice for schools, colleges and alternative education providers where the are concerns about an adult who works within the setting. here 46

-Appendix 9 Covid 19 Arrangements42
+Appendix 9 Covid 19 Arrangements 47

-1. PURPOSE & AIMS
+3. PURPOSE & AIMS

-- 1.1 The purpose of Kessingland Church of England Primary Academy safeguarding policy is to ensure every child who is a registered pupil/student at our academy is safe and protected from harm.
-This means we will always work to: - Protect children and young people at our academy from maltreatment; - Prevent impairment of our children's and young people's mental and physical health or development; - Ensure that children and young people at our academy grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people at our academy to have the best outcomes. - 1.2 This policy will give clear direction to staff, Trustees, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our academy. - 1.3 Our academy fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are registered pupils at our academy.
-The elements of our policy are prevention, protection and support. - 1.4 We recognise that our safeguarding responsibilities are clearly linked to our responsibilities for ensuring that appropriate safeguarding responses are in place for children who are absent from the academy or who go missing from education particularly on repeat occasions.
-The Attendance Lead will regularly liaise with the Designated Safeguarding Lead to discuss all persistently absent pupils/students and those who go missing, to identify the risk of abuse and neglect including sexual abuse or exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm. - 1.5 This policy applies to all pupils, staff, parents, governors, Trustees, volunteers and visitors.
+The purpose of the Academy safeguarding policy is to ensure every child who is a registered pupil/student at our academy is safe and protected from harm.
+This means we will always work to:

+- Protect children and young people at our academy from maltreatment; - Prevent impairment of our children's and young people's mental and physical health or development; - Ensure that children and young people at our academy grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people at our academy to have the best outcomes.

+1.2 This policy will give clear direction to staff, Trustees, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our academy.

+1.3 Our academy fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are registered pupils at our academy.
+The elements of our policy are prevention, protection and support.

+1.4 We recognise that our safeguarding responsibilities are clearly linked to our responsibilities for ensuring that appropriate safeguarding responses are in place for children who are absent from the academy or who go missing from education particularly on repeat occasions.
+The Attendance Lead will regularly liaise with the Designated Safeguarding Lead to discuss all persistently absent pupils/students and those who go missing, to identify the risk of abuse and neglect including sexual abuse or exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm.

+1.5 This policy applies to all pupils, staff, parents, governors, Trustees, volunteers and visitors.